Yarthax23/toDo-server/docs/architecture.md

 * Rules
     * No arguments allowed
 * Effects
-    * Grammar emits intent to disconnect
-    * Server execution:
     * If in a room: emit QUIT to that room
     * Remove client via `client_remove`
     * Close socket
-* Errors → disconnect
+* Errors
     * Extra arguments
 ---
 **Error Policy**

-* Any grammar violation → immediate disconnect
+Any protocol violation results in immediate disconnect.
-    * No error responses
-    * No partial recovery
-    * No warnings

-This keeps:
-* State simple
-* Testing deterministic
-* Failure modes obvious
+There are no error replies, partial recovery, or warnings.

+This keeps state simple, testing deterministic and failure modes obvious.

-**Parsing Strategy (Implementation Notes)**
+**Parsing Strategy (Non-Normative Implementation Notes)**

 * Use `memchr` to find first space
 * Compare command using `memcmp`